simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/manuscript.md

 # Discussion

 Here we detail our R package `callsync`, designed to take raw microphone recordings collected simultaneously from multiple individuals and align, extract and analyse their calls.
-We present a case study and workflow to demonstrate `callsync` in action on a dataset of 12 hours of recordings from two times six communally housed captive cockatiels.
-Each of the modular components (alignment, detection, assignment, tracing, and analysis) successfully achieved the stated goals in the cockatiel system.
-Misaligned audio tracks were accurately aligned in a first step (see Fig. 2), calls were correctly identified in the aligned recordings (see Fig. 3), the individual making the call was selected (see Fig. 3), and downstream data analysis was performed (Fig. 4, Fig. 5). `callsync` can perform alignment even on inter-microphone drift that constitutes minutes as well as handle unpredictable and non-linear drift patterns on different microphones.
+We present callsync performance on a computer generated dataset of 10 minutes of recording from two frogs and a case study of 12 hours of natural recordings from two times six communally housed captive cockatiels.
+Each of the modular components (alignment, detection, assignment, tracing, and analysis) successfully achieved the stated goals in both systems.
+In the computer generated dataset, no errors were made.
+In the case study, misaligned audio tracks were accurately aligned in a first step (see Fig. 2), calls were correctly identified in the aligned recordings (see Fig. 3), the individual making the call was selected (see Fig. 3), and downstream data analysis was performed (Fig. 4, Fig. 5). `callsync` can perform alignment even on inter-microphone drift that constitutes minutes as well as handle unpredictable and non-linear drift patterns on different microphones.

-With tracks aligned to a few seconds and only six false positives, we are confident that `callsync` is a robust and useful tool for bioacoustics research.
-Additionally, the one false positive was actually a true positive; in this case because of a tiny difference in start and end time between the ground truth and automatic detection, which led the ground truth to be filtered out, but the automatic detection to stay.
+With tracks aligned to a few seconds and only six false positives in the case study, we are confident that `callsync` is a robust and useful tool for bioacoustics research.
+Additionally, one false positive was actually a true positive; in this case because of a tiny difference in start and end time between the ground truth and automatic detection, which led the ground truth to be filtered out, but the automatic detection to stay.
 Overall, the true positive rate of our results was 81%, meaning that only 19% of the manually selected calls for ground truthing were not detected by the `call.detect` function.
 Where call rate across call types is important, researchers can set the threshold very low and manually remove false positives.
 Alternatively, a deep neural network can be used to sort signal from noise [@bergler2022animal].

 A further possible challenge with the `call.detect` function could be that certain call types are never easily distinguishable from background noise.
 In these situations, `call.detect` is likely to pick up a significant amount of background noise in addition to calls.
 Function parameters can be adapted and should function on most call-types, as can post-processing thresholding.
 For example, machine learning approaches [@bergler2022animal; @cohen2022automated; @stowell2019automatic] or image recognition tools [@smith2020individual; @valletta2017applications] can be later applied to separate additionally detected noise in particular circumstances where an amplitude based thresholding approach is insufficient.
 As well, in specific cases (e.g., low amplitude calls), once the align function is performed, the entire `call.detect` function can be swapped out for deep learning call detection algorithms such as ANIMAL-SPOT [@bergler2022animal] or other signal processing approaches (e.g., *seewave* package).